 Five strands of milk-glass beads in varying sizes are twisted into a torsade, with a sixth strand in the center.
 The tongue-in-groove clasp is topped with a white glass button.
 This lovely necklace by the incomparable Louis Rousselet is actually signed on the back of the clasp – a true rarity.
 (Most of this maker’s pieces had only a hang tag rather than the maker’s mark on the piece itself.)
 I have other lovely French pieces by or in the style of this maker — scroll down to see them.

 - Vintage Necklaces, 1950s Jewelry, Louis Rousselet JewelryThis green glass bead necklace is just gorgeous!
-Two strands of graduated beads in a soft green glass with swirls of color form this two-strand French 1950s necklace that is undoubtedly by Louis Rousselet.
+Two strands of graduated beads in a soft-green with swirls of color form this French 1950s jewel.
+I think it was made by Louis Rousselet.
 (As you may know, few of his pieces were signed directly on the jewelry – instead, a paper hang tag was used.)
 The clasp, which is the type he typically used, is topped with his well-known button-shaped bead.
 This necklace from my personal collection was recently professionally restrung.
-And best of all, I actually have a pair of Art Deco earrings with matching green glass beads – scroll down to see them.
-These pieces look fabulous together!
+A timeless addition to your jewelry wardrobe.USD$495.00

-Small glass round cream-colored pearls surrounding a large glass baroque pearl in the same tone form these 1950s French earrings with clip-backs.
-Though these earrings are unsigned, the construction (especially the clip-back mechanism) and materials are consistent with those used by Louis Rousselet.
-These earrings would make a lovely accessory for daytime, evening or bridal/wedding/prom wear.
+- Vintage Earrings, 1950s Jewelry, Louis Rousselet JewelryThese baroque pearl earrings have a large, cream-colored glass pearl center encircled by a ring of small, matching round pearls.
+Though these 1950s earrings are unsigned, the construction (especially the ear-clip mechanism) and materials are consistent with those used by Louis Rousselet.
+(His pieces were usually only signed with paper hang tags.)
+These earrings would make a lovely accessory for daytime, evening, or bridal/wedding/prom wear.USD$245.00

-These lovely 1950s French earrings are fashioned from a basket of glass pearls suspended from a larger single glass pearl that drops below a cluster of glass pearls designed to adorn the earlobe.
-These charming earrings, though unsigned, have the traditional French clip-back used by Louis Rousselet.
-These earrings are as perfect for a wedding, prom or special occasion as they are for everyday wear.
+- Vintage Earrings, 1950s Jewelry, Louis Rousselet JewelryThese pearl basket earrings were probably made by Louis Rousselet, based on the French filigree back and ear clip he typically used.
+Each pendant has a basket of glass pearls suspended from a large, single pearl.
+It's held in place by a cluster of glass pearls mounted on a round, white-metal filigree back.
+This part is designed to adorn the earlobe.
+These ear clips are as perfect for a wedding, prom, or special occasion as they are for everyday wear.
 Add a single strand of pearls and look extraordinary!USD$345.00

 - ArchivesThis 1920s French Art Deco necklace is formed with jade and ivory Galalith inter-locking barrels, pale jade glass beads, and brass spacers strung on chain.
 Though unsigned, the beads and necklace design are unmistakably by Louis Rousselet.
 This piece, which is known as a puzzle necklace, closes with a screw-in beehive clasp.
-I have two pairs of jade bead Art Deco earrings that look fabulous with this necklace – scroll down to see them.
+Although this jewel is no longer available, you might like another version of it in blue and cream – scroll down to see it.USD$425.00

 - Vintage Brooches & Pins, 1950s Jewelry, Louis Rousselet JewelryThis vintage pearl brooch was made in France in the 1950s.
-It has faux pearls and emerald-green-blown-glass beads are hand-wired onto gilt metal in this 1950s French brooch with a trombone clasp.
-This beautiful three-dimensional piece is in the style of Louis Rousselet.
+It has faux pearls and emerald-glass beads in various shapes and sizes, all hand-wired onto a gilt-metal filigree back with a trombone clasp.
+This unusual three-dimensional creation is in the style of Louis Rousselet.
 Note that his work was usually signed only with a paper hang tag, so most of his surviving pieces remain unsigned.
 This spectacular brooch is right for day or evening wear.
-For a unique look, how about wearing this piece on a wedding gown?
-Scroll down to see French earrings from the same period and probably the same maker.USD$395.00
+Although the back of one pearl is peeling, this tiny blemish doesn't diminish the beauty of this jewel.
+For a unique look, how about wearing this piece as a wedding accessory – on the bride's gown or in her hair?
+Scroll down to see French pearl earrings from the same period and probably the same maker.USD$395.00